siberoloji/siberoloji.github.io/_posts/2017-05-16-metaspliot-framework-icinde-port-tarama.md

    PORTS      1-10000          yes       Ports to scan (e.g. 22-25,80,110-900)
-   RHOSTS                      yes       The target address range or CIDR identifier SNAPLEN    65535            yes       The number of bytes to capture THREADS    1                yes       The number of concurrent threads TIMEOUT    500              yes       The reply read timeout in milliseconds
+   RHOSTS                      yes       The target address range or CIDR identifier SNAPLEN    65535            yes       The number of bytes to capture THREADS    1                yes       The number of concurrent THREADS TIMEOUT    500              yes       The reply read timeout in milliseconds

 msf auxiliary(syn) > set INTERFACE eth0